MomoOnCode/DeadDemo/README.md

 Or use Settings → Steam login in the GUI.
 After that, "Download" on the Matches page falls back to Steam automatically when deadlock-api has no salt.

-### Secrets

-- Nothing secret is ever written into the project folder; `.env`, `*.token` and `secrets/` are git-ignored and `.env.example` documents the variables.
-- `DEADLOCK_API_KEY` (optional), `DEADDEMO_STEAM_USER`, `DEADDEMO_STEAM_PASSWORD`,
-  `DEADDEMO_STEAM_GUARD_CODE` are read from the environment or a `.env` file.
-The GUI login dialog passes the password to the helper through its environment only.
-- The Steam token the helper returns is stored under the app data folder, encrypted with Windows DPAPI (user-bound) on Windows and as a 0600 file elsewhere. `deaddemo gc logout` deletes it.
-- steam-vent stores its Steam Guard machine token in the OS user cache directory, so subsequent logins on this machine do not prompt for a code again.
-- Being logged into Deadlock on the same account at the same time can make Steam reject the helper's session; run lookups while the game is closed if that happens.
-- **Compression.** Replay URLs end in `.dem.bz2`, but Valve currently serves zstd frames.
-The downloader sniffs zstd, bzip2 and raw demos.
-- **Version lock.** The game refuses to play demos recorded on an older build.
-The Demos page shows the demo build next to the installed client build; parsing and the 2D viewer still work.
-- **boon and patch days.** Deadlock patches weekly and boon tracks it closely.
-The boon version is pinned to a minor release and shown in the status bar; "Reparse" re-runs a demo after upgrading.
-- **Souls vs net worth.** Tables show net worth (`gold_net_worth`), which is what the in-game scoreboard and the API report; the raw `souls` column in the Parquet is unspent souls.